Listicle · Buyer's Guide

 I'm not exaggerating.
 Go check three random prep tournament websites right now.
 At least one will not have a physical street address anywhere — just a P.O. box, or worse, just a Gmail address.

-A real basketball tournament has a real venue.
-That venue has a real address.
-If the organizers won't tell you where it's actually being held until after you pay, that's not how legitimate events work.
+A working basketball tournament has a working venue, and that venue has a street address you can find before you pay.
+If the organizers won't tell you where it's actually being held until after you commit, that's not a normal way to do business.

 3. No public schedule from previous years